 Join and learn from a reflective community of peers interested in leadership and leadership development;

-- Had access and sustained interaction with selected faculty and staff who are part of Leadership in Action at Wagner;
+Have access and sustained interaction with selected faculty and staff who are part of Leadership in Action at Wagner;

-SPRING 2017 PROGRAM OFFERINGS
+Fall 2017 PROGRAM OFFERINGS

 During four full-day sessions, trainers from social change organizations showcased participatory tools and techniques to support change efforts and offered experiential learning opportunities to practice the leadership capabilities required to implement them.